 "Punctual and regular class attendance is required of all students attending South Plains College.
 There are no excused absences.
 Students are responsible for all class work covered during absences from class, even in cases in which they are able to satisfy the instructor that the absence was unavoidable."
-(South Plains College Student Guide, 2012-1013, pp.29)
+(South Plains College Student Guide)

 "Whenever absences become excessive and, in the instructor's opinion, minimum course objectives cannot be met due to absences, the student should be withdrawn from the course."
-(South Plains College General Catalog, 2012-2013, pp.29)
+(South Plains College General Catalog,)

-Due to the importance of the emergency medical information being taught, the instructor of this course defines excessive absences as missing the 4th class day (or having equivalent tardies) in a course section.
+Due to the importance of the emergency medical information being taught, the instructor of this course defines excessive absences as missing the 3rd class day (or having equivalent tardies) in a course section.
 A student who meets this criteria will be administratively dropped from the course by the instructor.